US579/Paranuara/README.md

 To build the project, alias python=python3 if the python3.6 needs to be run as python3 on the machine.

-Go to root/ directory and run sh prepare.sh to build.
+Go to root/ directory and run sh run.sh to build.

 `* make sure the port 8000 is not using`
 ```